UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/hello-world/code-refactor/_index.md

 module.exports = hello;
 ```

-We haven't learned about either of these items yet, but we will!
-If you are so compelled, google these terms to get a brief introduction.
-If you are not compelled, you don't need to know what they do for the purposes of this class until later lessons.
+We haven't learned about either of these items yet, and you don't need to know what they do for the purposes of this assignment.
+We will learn about these in later lessons!

 {{% notice blue Tip "rocket" %}}
-Set a timer for 5 mins and google search "JavaScript functions" or "JavaScript module.exports".
+If you are so compelled, set a timer for 5 mins and search StackOverflow for "JavaScript functions" or "JavaScript module.exports".
 Or look these items up directly on [W3Schools](https://www.w3schools.com/) or [MDN](https://developer.mozilla.org/en-US/).
 When the timer is up, write down whatever you have found interesting or most salient from your search.

-Although you won't start learning about these terms in this book until later on, getting into the habit of exploring code and google searching topics helps to get you into the developer mindset.
+Although you won't start learning about these terms in this book until later on, getting into the habit of exploring code and searching topics helps to get you into the developer mindset.

 This may not be the only place where this book leaves you with more questions than answers and getting answers from the world wide web is how every developer spends their time.
 {{% /notice %}}